revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

- Yes, we can change the scope of the overridden method in the subclass.
-However, we cannot decrease the accessibility of the method.
+ Yes, we can change the scope of the overridden method in the subclass.However, we cannot decrease the accessibility of the method.

 While changing the accessibility of the method,
   - private can be changed to protected, public, or default.